Remod-org/MoMRevisited/README.md

 This is a collection of scripts and binaries which can be used to re-enable the game server and client for Memories Of Mars.

+THIS IS NOT COMPLETE.
+SOME FUNCTIONALITY IS WORKING BUT WORK IS STILL IN PROGRESS.

 History:
   On June 25, 2024, 505 Games took servers for the game offline.
 This existed as possibly 2 servers on AWS that were used for server and client registration.
 They facilitated a server list and client to server matchmaking.